k-cloud-labs/pidalio/README.md

 A transport middleware working in clientside for client-go to mutate any k8s resource via (Cluster)OverridePolicy.

 If you want to use it in serverside as a webhook, please use https://github.com/k-cloud-labs/kinitiras.

-The difference is that the implementation of clientside can only update properties kube-apiserver allowed, but the implementation of serverside can update everything.

 ## Quick Start